 We develop and conduct psychedelic clinical trials, a range of other psychedelic studies, psychedelic therapist training programs, and education.
 Our research occurs within BrainPark at Monash University, a state-of-the-art research platform that is unparalleled in its ability to support this unique form of treatment.
 The Clinical Psychedelic Research Lab is uniquely positioned to implement leading edge psychedelic treatment combined with evidence-based psychotherapeutic and behavioural interventions within a seamless, patient-focused, and highly conducive environment.

-Our plans include expanding psychedelic research and treatment into new indications, exploring synergies between psychedelics and various psychotherapeutic and behavioural interventions, improving treatment and training outcomes, investigating therapeutic mechanisms, predicting patient response, and assessing cost effectiveness.
+Our work includes expanding psychedelic research and treatment into new indications, exploring synergies between psychedelics and various psychotherapeutic and behavioural interventions, improving treatment and training outcomes, investigating therapeutic mechanisms, predicting patient response, and assessing cost effectiveness.
+We aim to develop psychedelic-assisted therapies that are effective, safe, feasible, and affordable.

 Clinical Trial: Psilocybin-assisted Psychotherapy for Generalised Anxiety Disorder (Psi-GAD-1)